marketdesignresearch/DL-ICA/README.md

 This is a piece of software used for computing the outcome of the Pseudo VCG Mechanism (PVM) based on deep neural networks (DNNs).
 The algorithm is described in detail in the following paper:

 **Deep Learning-powered Iterative Combinatorial Auctions**
-Jakob Weissteiner and Sven Seuken.
+Jakob Weissteiner and Sven Seuken.<br/>
-In Proceedings of the Thirty-fourth AAAI Conference on Artificial Intelligence (AAAI'20), New York, NY, February 2020.
+*In Proceedings of the Thirty-fourth AAAI Conference on Artificial Intelligence (AAAI'20), New York, NY, February 2020.*<br/>
 Full paper version including appendix: [[pdf](https://arxiv.org/abs/1907.05771)]

 If you use this software for academic purposes, please cite the above in your work.
 Bibtex for this reference is as follows: